DbMaintain/docs/content/docs/maven-goals.md

 markDatabaseAsUpToDate
 ======================

-This operation updates the state of the database to indicate that all scripts have been executed, without actually executing them.
+Updates the state of the database to indicate that all scripts have been executed, without actually executing them.
 This can be useful when you want to start using DbMaintain on an existing database, or after having fixed a problem directly on the database.